stuartasutton/asn/README.md

 ## Concept Scheme Files

 Currrently, there are eleven concept schemes modeled using W3C's Simple Knowledge Organization System ([SKOS](http://www.w3.org/2004/02/skos/core#)) with most encoded in RDF/XML or JSON-LD.
 Some of the schemes are encoded in **both** rdf/XML and JSON-LD.
-All have been included in the context file (asnContext.json).
+None of the concept schemes have been added to the context file since range URIs are stated in full in ASN data.

 1. ASN U.S. Subject/Topic Vocabulary (SKOS Encoding)—**ASNTopic.rdf**
 This vocabulary of learning area subjects is intended to provide a uniform categorization of U.S. achievement standards.